angular-schule/website-articles/blog/2025-05-angular20/README.md

 To activate zoneless change detection, use the `provideZonelessChangeDetection()` function.
 The word `experimental` has been removed from the function name.
-It’s also recommended to enable a global error handler that catches unhandled exceptions.
+It's also recommended to enable a global error handler that catches unhandled exceptions.

 ```ts
 // app.config.ts